-You are encouraged to work in a team on the project, sharing information collected about case study, theory and interviews.
+We encourage you to work in a team on the project, sharing information collected about case study, theory, de Bono and interviews.
 You may choose to write your own individual report.
 Alternatively, two or three team members may submit a jointly written pack and separate dialogues or submit separate packs and a jointly written dialogue.
 Jointly written packs and dialogues should be the same length as individually written ones.